microsoft/semanticworkbench/examples/dotnet-01-echo-bot/README.md

 # Using Semantic Workbench with .NET Agents

-This project provides an example of testing your agent within the **Semantic Workbench**.
+This project provides an example of a very basic agent connected to **Semantic Workbench**.

+The agent doesn't do anything real, it simply echoes back messages sent by the user.
+The code here is only meant to **show the basics**, to **familiarize with code structure** and integration with Semantic Workbench.

 ## Project Overview

 The sample project utilizes the `WorkbenchConnector` library, enabling you to focus on agent development and testing.
+The connector provides a base `AgentBase` class for your agents, and takes care of connecting your agent with the workbench backend service.

 Semantic Workbench allows mixing agents from different frameworks and multiple instances of the same agent.
 The connector can manage multiple agent instances if needed, or you can work with a single instance if preferred.
 To integrate agents developed with other frameworks, we recommend isolating each agent type with a dedicated web service, ie a dedicated project.

 ## Project Structure